 All of Us is collecting information to create a robust data set that will provide insights as to how individuals can achieve better health based on their personal health history, including illnesses, medications, mental health, exercise habits, eating habits, environmental factors and even genomic make up.

 It is known that some diseases affect certain groups of people more than others.
 Given historic advances in medicine and information technology, the time is now to take a closer look into specific factors that can help improve individual health outcomes and quality of life.

-To become involved, sign up through the All of Us app, which is available on Google Play store or the website.
+To become involved, sign up through the All of Us app, which is available through the Google Play store or the website.
 Create an account and fill out an enrollment and informed consent form.
 The app has a short video that explains the informed consent process, which I found to be helpful.

 As you become more involved in the program, you may be asked to share your electronic health records.
 This is important for researchers to have a longitudinal view of your health history.
 If you are not comfortable sharing this information, you may opt out.
-Keep in mind, this limits the insight researchers will have into your healthcare.

 By Camille White, MD, MHA (@drcamillewhite) senior population healthcare executive at Cerner, and assistant to the national programs chair of Sigma Gamma Rho Sorority.